corda/corda/docs/source/serialization.rst

    class itself, on any of the super classes or on any interface implemented by the class or super classes or any interface extended by an interface implemented by the class or superclasses.
 #.
 By returning the class as part of a plugin via the method ``customizeSerialization``.
 It's important to return
    true from this method if you override it, otherwise the plugin will be excluded.
-See :doc:`corda-plugins`.
+See :doc:`writing-cordapps`.
 #.
 Via the built in Corda whitelist (see the class ``DefaultWhitelist``).
 Whilst this is not user editable, it does list
    common JDK classes that have been whitelisted for your convenience.